KTS-o7/system-calls/copy-cp/README.md

    - Source file path
    - Destination file path

-2. It opens the source file in read-only mode using `open()` and creates (or truncates) the destination file in write-only mode with `0644` permissions.
+2. It opens the source file in binary mode using `ifstream` and creates (or truncates) the destination file in binary mode using `ofstream`.

-3. It reads the source file in chunks of 1024 bytes using `read()` and writes the same data to the destination file using `write()`.
+3. It reads the source file in chunks of 1024 bytes into a buffer and writes the same data to the destination file.

 4. The process continues until the entire file is copied or an error occurs.